Kimi-e/Kimi-e/README.md

 ## Hi there 👋

-🔭 I’m currently working on FRAUD DETECTION USING ML
 <!--
 **Kimi-e/Kimi-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.